SantiagoAmaya/real-estate-ai-finder/README.md

 # 🏠 Real Estate AI Finder

-An MLOps project for intelligent real estate search in Barcelona using multi-modal AI.
+An MLOps project for intelligent real estate search in using multi-modal AI.

 ## 🎯 Project Goal